telekom/wikipedia-22-12-de-dpr/README.md

 The goal of this project is to provide a German dataset for training DPR models.
 Based on this dataset, German document retrieval models can be trained.

+The unique feature of this data set is that it contains not only training data for questions, but also imperative questions.
+An imperative question is a type of question that is phrased as a command or an instruction.
+Since there is a formal and informal form of address in German, both cases are included in the case of imperative questions.

 The source of our data is the [German Wikipedia](https://de.wikipedia.org/) or, to be more precise, the data set [Cohere/wikipedia-22-12-de-embeddings](https://huggingface.co/datasets/Cohere/wikipedia-22-12-de-embeddings)